aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 On the other side of the spectrum, if the beacon length is too short, then there are too many collisions and query performance begins to approach a simple scan of all the data.
-A reasonable lower bound is ensure that `2^N` is greater than the square root of X.
+A reasonable lower bound is ensure that `2^N` is greater than the square root of `X`.

 For example, a well distributed 5-digit zip code has 100,000 distinct values.
 To properly anonymize this, one would use a beacon length between 9 and 15 bits.

-A beacon length MUST be an integer between 1 and 63 inclusive.
+A beacon length MUST be an integer between 1 and 63 inclusive, indicating the number of bits in the resulting beacon.
+The beacon string will be 1/4 this length.

 ### Standard Beacon